 (5-minute live oral presentation; written text of 900-1200 words) You will choose a specific contemporary or historical problem that can be reconsidered through comparing different epistemologies/methodologies.

 Written Research-Based Argument

-(10-minute live oral presentation with appropriate multimedia support) Students rewrite their WRI for a live researched presentation to the class with three major draft rehearsals.
-The DOR will be given as part of a panel in a three-day CMT Conference format that allows the class to engage directly with the work in the context of the other presentations.
+(10-minute live oral presentation with appropriate multimedia support) You will rewrite your WRI for a live researched presentation with three major draft rehearsals.
+Your presentation will be delivered on a conference panel meant to engage your work with the work of the entire class.